Present Continuous

 I'm visiting my parents this Christmas.

-We can use the main verb to have' in the 'continuous form' to refer to a special occasion.
-Remember we limited the structure by using the main verb have.
-Check out the example for more clarification:
+We can use the main verb to have' in the continuous form to refer to a special occasion planned for the near future.
+Check out the example:

 They are having a party next weekend to celebrate their anniversary.